 This research found that water occupations tend to pay more on average compared to all occupations nationally, especially at lower ends of the income scale.
 In addition, water workers tend to have less formal education and require more extensive on-the-job training.
+Water workers today are older and lacking gender and racial diversity in certain water occupations.
 The report lays out actions that can be taken to accelerate thinking, action, and investment in workforce development at utility, regional, state, and national levels.
 At the utility level, it is recommended that water employers empower staff, adjust procedures, and pilot new efforts to support the workforce.
 At the regional level, it is imperative that a broad range of employers and community partners work together to pool resources and develop platforms specific to water workers.
 And at the state and national levels, leaders can support the development of the water workforce by providing more robust programmatic support and targeted investments.